kpet/clvk/README.md

   enqueue fails, it returns an error.
 When specified, it will retry as long as there are groups in flight (commands being processed).

+* `CLVK_DESTROY_GLOBAL_STATE` specifies whether global state should be destructed in a global destructor (default: true).
+Some applications incorrectly use OpenCL API calls in global destructors which is [not guaranteed to work](https://registry.khronos.org/OpenCL/specs/3.0-unified/html/OpenCL_API.html#_global_constructors_and_destructors).
+  This option can be used to disable destroying global state which allows these applications to work with the downside of not cleanly terminating clvk.
+Use with caution.

 # Limitations

 * Only one device per CL context